RaviTejaVattem/vscode-testing-extension/blog.md

 This Visual Studio Code extension allows you to view, run, debug, and check coverage for your Angular tests.
 It leverages the new [vscode testing API](https://code.visualstudio.com/api/extension-guides/testing) and is inspired by the [Karma Test Explorer](https://github.com/Raagh/angular-karma_test-explorer).

-With this blog I will try to explain about the vscode testing api and how I built this extension so that you can take these learnings to build your own testing extension.
+In this blog, I will explain the vscode testing API and how I built this extension so that you can use these learnings to build your own testing extension.

 ## History

-- The earlier versions of the test extensions were based on [the test explorer](https://github.com/hbenl/vscode-test-explorer) api.
-The language specific extensions were built on top of this UI and its adapters.
-The explorer UI used to provide required apis and UI and the adapters have the required logic facilitate the communication between the test framework and the explorer.
+- Earlier versions of test extensions were based on the [test explorer](https://github.com/hbenl/vscode-test-explorer) API.
+Language-specific extensions were built on top of this UI and its adapters.
+The explorer UI provided the required APIs and UI, while the adapters facilitated communication between the test framework and the explorer.
-- The VS Code team now natively supports most of these features starting from version 1.59 and this is now the recommended way to build any test extensions.
+- The vscode team now natively supports most of these features starting from version 1.59, and this is now the recommended way to build any test extensions.

 ## About the VS Code testing API